andrefrtn/andrefrtn/README.md

 ### ✨ A quote I live by

-> “Clean code is like poetry: clear, intentional, and meaningful.”
+> “I do nothing in the dark 'cause I believe in karma”

 ---

 ### ⚡ Fun facts

-- 🎮 I’m a gamer when I’m not coding
+- 🏋️‍♂️ I'm always exercising
-- 💡 I’m naturally curious — always asking *why* and *how*
+- 💡 I’m naturally curious!!
+Always asking *why* and *how*
 - 🤝 I believe in the power of community and teamwork

 ---